-If you want to introduce intrigue and drama into your home decor, there's no better paint color than black.
-Dark, moody paint colors are definitely trendy this year.
-And though you may have shied away from black in the past, when used correctly it can look incredibly modern and chic.
-Even if you're not ready for full-on black walls, you can experiment with black cabinetry, interior doors, and accents to add dimension to your space.
+If you want to introduce intrigue and drama into your home decor, there is no better paint color than black.
+You might have shied away from black in the past, as it is a bold color choice that can be intimidating.
+But when used intentionally it can look incredibly chic.
+Black paint is a timeless color that goes with everything.
+And even if you are not ready for totally black walls, you can experiment with black cabinetry, interior doors, and accents to add dimension to your space.

 Here are our picks for the best shades of black paint.

 By nature, black is the absence of color, making it the perfect backdrop for nearly every other accent color.
 One of the richest, most neutral blacks on our list is Sherwin-Williams Tricorn Black.
 This deep, saturated black is void of any undertones, so it will pair beautifully with nearly every other shade.
 It is a stunning color for a bedroom accent wall or living spaces but will make a statement no matter which room it's used in.

 02 of 10

 For a softer, off-black, we love Farrow & Ball Off-Black No. 57.
 Although the size of the room isn't a prerequisite when it comes to painting your walls black (you can make the color work in a large or a small area), we love this off-black shade specifically for smaller spaces.
 It helps to keep the room relatively light and feeling open while still adding a lot of character.

 03 of 10

 This rich jet black from Benjamin Moore is anything but shy.
 It's a cool, smoky black that is perfect for interior doors, accents, and kitchen cabinets.
 Pair it with cool, stark whites for a chic, modern look.
 If you have a smaller space, the high contrast between the dark and light colors will help to avoid overpowering it while still adding a lot of visual interest.